Rock Quarry swimming hole in Kentucky

 About Rock Quarry Swimming Hole

-Tucked along the wild shoreline of Pisgah Bay on Kentucky Lake, Rock Quarry is the kind of place that feels like a secret — and in many ways, it still is.
+Tucked along the wild shoreline of Pisgah Bay on Kentucky Lake, Rock Quarry is the kind of place that feels like a discovery — and in many ways, it still is.
 This former industrial quarry has been slowly reclaimed by nature, its once-utilitarian stone walls and ledges transformed into a dramatic, rugged swimming hole that draws adventurous visitors willing to earn their dip.
-Situated within the Land Between the Lakes National Recreation Area, the site sits far enough off the beaten path to reward those who seek it out with solitude, stunning scenery, and water that glitters with surprising clarity.
+Situated within the Land Between the Lakes National Recreation Area, the site sits far enough off the beaten path to reward those who seek it out with solitude, striking scenery, and water that glitters with surprising clarity.

 The Setting and Landscape